audiojs/audio/README.md

 ## Metrics

+Enable different audio params.
+Please note that enabled metrics require 3 times more memory for storing file than

 ### `audio.spectrum(time?, options?)`

 Get array with spectral component magnitudes (magnitude is length of a [phasor](wiki) — real and imaginary parts). [fourier-transform](https://www.npmjs.com/package/fourier-transform) is used internally.